johnground/cyberfox2077/Module6-README.md

 ![](img/openCTI/24.%20Continue%20to%20License%20Management.png)

-&nbsp;&nbsp;&nbsp;&nbsp;You do not need to do anything on this page Click the button to `Continue to Configuration Settings`
+You do not need to do anything on this page
+Click the button to `Continue to Configuration Settings`

 ![](img/openCTI/26.%20continue%20to%20configuration%20settings.png)

-On The Configuration Settings Page the only action you need to do is Create and Confirm your defined password for the deployment.
+On The `Configuration Settings` Page the only action you need to do is Create and Confirm your defined password for the deployment.
-There is a toggle switch that allows your to `Show Password Consstraints`.
+&nbsp;&nbsp;&nbsp;&nbsp;There is a toggle switch that allows your to `Show Password Consstraints`.

 ![](img/openCTI/PASSWORD.png)